 The course will also provide students with hands-on litigation skills training.
 In addition to the written assignments described above, students will argue a motion to dismiss and take two depositions.
 These exercises will be videotaped and students will receive individualized feedback.

 Finally, by enrolling in Law 810 – a practicum that is paired with this course -- students will have the option to participate in a field placement at the Los Angeles City Attorney’s Office.
 At the Los Angeles City Attorney’s Office, each student will be paired with a Deputy City Attorney and will work with the Deputy City Attorney to research, investigate and prosecute actual Unfair Competition cases.

-The class will have three components: (1) classroom lectures, discussions and large group exercises; (2) videotaped small group exercises that will take place outside of regular classroom hours; and (3) an optional field placement at the City Attorney’s Office.
-The classroom component will be 2 hours per week; the videotaped exercises will average one hour per week; and the field placement will be 8 hours per week.
+The classroom component of this course will be 3 hours per week; the videotaped exercises will average one hour per week; and the field placement (for those students who enroll in Law 810) will be 8 hours per week.